Becoming an independent discipline

 Everything is ultimately psychological – the philosophers Häberlin und Jaspers

 When Braun died unexpectedly after two years in office, Paul Häberlin from Bern brought a phase of continuity to the second chair of philosophy.
 This also set in motion a gradual consolidation for the psychological approaches at the university, as the Faculty of Humanities and Social Sciences had appointed Häberlin specifically for his psychological expertise.
-In a recommendation dated 6 May 1922, the dean wrote to the Basel Education Council about Häberlin’s profile: “Trained in both the humanities and the natural sciences, he will complement the teaching of philosophy at our university as a specialist psychologist, not only in line with the criteria we have set out but also, and especially, in way that will be productive as measured by modern pedagogical methods.
+In a recommendation dated 6 May 1922, the dean wrote to the Basel Board of Education about Häberlin’s profile: “Trained in both the humanities and the natural sciences, he will complement the teaching of philosophy at our university as a specialist psychologist, not only in line with the criteria we have set out but also, and especially, in way that will be productive as measured by modern pedagogical methods.
 In a series of widely received texts which reflect the constant development of his thought, he has laid out the principles of empirical psychology, furnished practical pedagogy with philosophical foundations, and elevated philosophy to a true education of the spirit.”

 Häberlin’s seriousness about the psychological emphasis was evident from his inaugural lecture in Basel on 13 November 1922, titled Der Beruf der Psychologie (The vocation of psychology), addressing the field with which he was most directly engaged at the time.
 The lecture was published in print the following year and was part of a rapidly produced series of psychological publications.
 In the same year, 1923, Häberlin published Der Leib und die Seele (The body and the soul), a work he had completed while a professor in Bern.
 One year after that, his elementary treatment of psychology Der Geist und die Triebe (The spirit and the drives) appeared, followed in 1925 by the Der Charakter (Character).
 Continuing to develop psychology in teaching and research remained Häberlin’s concern until his retirement in 1944 and beyond.
 He highlighted the importance of psychology for a fundamental understanding of human beings, especially in those writings where psychology might initially have been assigned a subordinate role.
 In the 1948 essay “Die Eigenart der biologischen Wissenschaft” (The uniqueness of biological science), Häberlin emphasized that for human beings, “biology” in its full sense could only be a psychological biology, understood as “the psychology of the foreign policy of the soul.”
 Likewise in the year in which he retired, Häberlin wrote an unpublished manuscript on “Wesen und Aufgabe der Psychologie” (The essence and task of psychology), in which he dealt with the possibilities and limits of psychology, its position within the sciences, and the relationship between body and soul.